-- Fall Term - May 1
+- Fall Term - July 20

-- Spring Term – November 15
+- Spring Term – December 13

-- Summer Term – May 1
+- Summer Term – June 10

 - You are a graduating high school student with college credit earned through a dual enrollment program (regardless of the number of college credits earned); or

-- Application Form - Please submit either an online application or a hardcopy application form by the priority consideration deadline for the term to which you want to attend.
+- Application Form - Please submit either an online application or a hardcopy application form by the priority consideration date for the term to which you want to attend.
 We recommend the online application for faster response.